FaithTech-Austria/permacultr/README.md

 ## Development

-This app is created with (Qwik & QwikCity)[https://qwik.builder.io/docs/].
+This app is created with [Qwik & QwikCity](https://qwik.builder.io/docs/).
 QwikCity is just a set of modules that are used also in the codebase.

 - npm install